chromiumembedded/cef-project/README.md

 3\.
 Install platform-specific build tools.

 * Linux: Currently supported distributions include Debian Wheezy, Ubuntu Precise, and related.
-Ubuntu 14.04 64-bit is recommended.
+Ubuntu 18.04 64-bit is recommended.
 Newer versions will likely also work but may not have been tested.
 Required packages include: build-essential, libgtk2.0-dev, libgtkglext1-dev.
-* macOS: Xcode 6 or newer building on macOS 10.9 (Mavericks) or newer is required.
-Xcode 10 and macOS 10.14 (Mojave) are recommended.
+* MacOS: Xcode 8 or newer building on MacOS 10.11 (El Capitan) or newer for x86_64.
+Xcode 12.2 or newer building on MacOS 10.15.4 (Catalina) or newer for ARM64.
 The Xcode command-line tools must also be installed.
 Only 64-bit builds are supported on macOS.
-* Windows: Visual Studio 2013 or newer building on Windows 7 or newer is required.
+* Windows: Visual Studio 2015 Update 2 or newer building on Windows 7 or newer.
 Visual Studio 2019 and Windows 10 64-bit are recommended.

 4\.
 Download the cef-project source code from the [Downloads page](https://bitbucket.org/chromiumembedded/cef-project/downloads) or by using [Git](https://git-scm.com/) command-line tools: